mmomtchev/Forez/README.md

 The original document from 1241 is not well preserved and some parts of it are missing.
 One can find a partial transcription in [#12], page 46 which indeed starts with:

-"In nomine sancte et in[*dividue Trinitiatis, e*]go Guido comes Nivernensis et Forensis" (*extrapolated part*).
+> In nomine sancte et in[*dividue Trinitiatis, e*]go Guido comes Nivern[*ensis*] et Foren[*sis*]"

+(*extrapolated parts*)

 As Guy IV of Forez is the only Forez who is also count of Nevers, this is clearly his will.
 The will also mentions being written Apulia with the town of Castellaneta being extrapolated from the missing text by the authors of the 1867 edition.
 The will is written on cotton paper which was widely used in Naples during this period ([#12], page 47).

 According to #11, page 167, it is Princess Mahault who organizes the transport of his coffin from Italy.